Degree Requirements for Undergraduates

 Minimum Grade-Point Average Requirement

 To be eligible for graduation, a student must have attained a cumulative grade-point average sufficient to meet the minimum requirements for the college/school in which the student is officially enrolled.
-Beginning with the class of 1984, the minimum grade-point average for graduation is 2.00.
+The minimum grade-point average for graduation is 2.00.
 Grades in courses accepted for transfer credit are excluded in computing this average.

 minimum credit requirement